Last updated on February 5, 2025

 Best Cloak Cards

 Unexplained Absence is awesome!
 This is a really good removal spell that basically casts Reality Shift on up to four things at once.
-Given that Reality Shift is a Commander staple already, I have high hopes for this, and expect it to be a popular piece of interaction for many white decks.
+Given that Reality Shift is a Commander staple, this is a good piece of interaction for many white decks.

-Etrata, Deadly Fugitive looks like a neat commander.
-It mixes assassin typal with thief style gameplay, and can be really scary if you’re farming an opponent in a “big spell” archetype.
-Cheap evasive assassins like Aven Heartstabber and Changeling Outcast are great inclusions.
+Etrata, Deadly Fugitive is a neat commander.
+It mixes assassin typal with thief style gameplay, and is really scary if you farm an opponent in a “big spell” archetype.
+Cheap evasive assassins like Aven Heartstabber, Changeling Outcast, and Basim Ibn Ishaq are great inclusions.

-Vannifar, Evolved Enigma seems completely outclassed by Kadena, Slinking Sorcerer to me.
+Vannifar, Evolved Enigma is mostly outclassed by Kadena, Slinking Sorcerer.
 You lose access to and the extra card advantage Kadena, Slinking Sorcerer provides.
-Perhaps a better use for Vannifar is focusing on Thopter tokens?
-This effect does pump all “colorless creatures” after all, not just face down ones.
+But if you don't have that Sultai commander you can maximize Vannifar's cloak ability with a flicker master like Deadeye Navigator to cheat out some big creatures.
+An alternate build for Vannifar is to focus on Thopter tokens or colorless artifact creatures.
+This effect can pump all “colorless creatures” after all, not just face down ones.

 Wrap Up